-Cd, Zn and Ga are very well retained at HCl ${14}$ concentrations >1M.
+Cd, Zn and Ga are very well retained at HCl concentrations >1M.
 This is especially interesting with respect to Ga separation chemistry as Ga is not retained at 1 - 2M HCl on most resins.

-$\ln~{\rm HNO}{{\rm 3}}$ of the elements shown here only Ag is retained whereas e.g. Ga and Zn are not.
+In ${\rm HNO_3}$ none of these elements are retained including e.g. Ga and Zn.